-- 1. Outcome of genetically engineered (GMO/GE) material in organic compost. - 2.
-Evaluation of public germplasm collections of at-risk crops for the presence of GE traits, and ways to mitigate small amounts of unwanted genetic material in breeding lines. - 3.
-Develop then implement methods of assessing the genetic integrity of crops at risk in order to quantify the current state of the organic and conventionally produced non-GMO seed.
+1. Outcome of genetically engineered (GMO/GE) material in organic compost.

-- 4. Techniques for preventing adventitious presence of GE material in organic crops, and evaluation of the effectiveness of current prevention strategies. - 5.
+- 2. Evaluation of public germplasm collections of at-risk crops for the presence of GE traits, and ways to mitigate small amounts of unwanted genetic material in breeding lines. - Develop then implement methods of assessing the genetic integrity of crops at risk in order to quantify the current state of the organic and conventionally produced non-GMO seed.
+NOSB October 2019 proposals and discussion documents Page 121 of 230 - 4.
+Techniques for preventing adventitious presence of GE material in organic crops, and evaluation of the effectiveness of current prevention strategies. - 5.
 Testing for fraud by developing and implementing new technologies and practices.